agarbato/unicloud/README.md

 Shares root is also used by the file manager as root folder so if you mount on a different location you won't be able to browse files.

 <br>

+## System Backup

+As of relase 1.4 a new share is created automatically called unicloud_backup
+A daily job will create a tar.gz file with all files needed in case you want to migrate the installation to a new system.
+7 backup are kept on the folder and rotated automatically.

 ## SSH Security